 While local and state guidelines have recently increased or removed capacity limits for most indoor spaces, we’re keeping our timed-entry admission requirement in place until further notice.
 This will help us regulate guest flow while we gradually ramp up museum capacity, and may also encourage guests to visit during quieter times of day.
 Please note that there is no time limit for your visit, but the average guest visit is approximately three hours.

 I’m a member.
 Do I still need to make a reservation?

 Yes.
-Academy members will need to reserve their free timed-entry Daytime Admission tickets and discounted NightLife tickets in advance, including for entry during Member Hours.
-Click here to log in and reserve your tickets, and refer to the “Members” section of this FAQ for more details.
+Academy members also need to reserve their free timed-entry Daytime Admission tickets and discounted NightLife tickets in advance, including for entry during Member Hours.
+Click here to log in and reserve your tickets, and refer to the “Members” section of this FAQ for more details

 Is Plan-Ahead Pricing still in effect?

 Yes.
 The further in advance you buy, the more you’ll save on tickets.
 At this time, tickets are available to reserve up to four weeks in advance.
 Please note that ticket prices may vary depending on your entry time, with lower prices generally available later in the day.
 Learn more on our Plan-Ahead Pricing page.

 Can I bring my class or youth group on a field trip?

 Can I bring a group?